 Bánh patê sô

-Hailing from Brittany, this hot pastry pie is made from savoury puff pastry which surrounds its juicy meat based filling.
-During its initiation into Vietnamese society, the pie only contained pork, but today can be found containing both beef and chicken.
-For the best and most original savoury Franco-Vietnamese nibble however, find a mini pork bánh patê sô from a bakery and enjoy the lightly textured treat, which is rich in flavour.
-The pie often contains mushrooms, onions and sometimes even noodles to give extra flavour and depth.
+Hailing from Brittany, this hot pie is made from savory puff pastry which surrounds its juicy meat-based filling.
+During its initiation into Vietnamese society, the pie only contained pork, but today can be found with both beef and chicken in it.
+The best and most original savory Franco-Vietnamese nibble however, is a mini pork bánh patê sô from a bakery.
+It’s a lightly textured treat, which is rich in flavor.
+The pie often contains mushrooms, onions and sometimes even noodles to give extra depth.

 Quite simply, crème caramel.
 This dessert is served chilled with a coffee or caramel sauce poured over the soft caramel top, and the Vietnamese make it even tastier by adding some coconut milk to the mixture when creating the custard base.
 Since its arrival here, it has become incredibly popular throughout the country and is known by different names, bánh caramel or kem caramel in northern parts of Vietnam, and bánh flan or kem flan in southern regions of the country.
-In addition to adding coconut milk, the adaptation of caramel sauce to black coffee means that the dessert bears new and more distinctive flavours, a far more interesting end to a meal than the slightly over sweet pudding that we are all accustomed to.
+In addition to adding coconut milk, the adaptation of caramel sauce to black coffee means that the dessert bears a distinctive flavor.
 A nice variation of this dessert can be found at the Green Tangerine in Hanoi, which serves bánh flan with lemongrass.